vinayakmishra4/PYTHON-FROM-BASIC-TO-ADVANCE/README.md

 ### Phase 4 — Continuing the Journey (Day 61 onward) 🚧

-**Progress:** 🟩🟩🟩⬜⬜⬜⬜⬜⬜⬜ `25%` (5/20 days, assuming a 20-day phase like the others)
+**Progress:** 🟩🟩🟩🟩⬜⬜⬜⬜⬜⬜ `30%` (6/20 days, assuming a 20-day phase like the others)

 Phase 4 picks up past the original 60 days to keep pushing deeper into Python's object model and practical scripting.
-So far it covers `super()` for parent-class delegation (Day 61), dunder methods for making custom classes behave like Python's built-ins (Day 62), method overriding for customizing inherited behavior (Day 63), a PDF-merging utility built with a third-party library (Day 64), and a deeper look at all five types of inheritance (Day 65).
+So far it covers `super()` for parent-class delegation (Day 61), dunder methods for making custom classes behave like Python's built-ins (Day 62), method overriding for customizing inherited behavior (Day 63), a PDF-merging utility built with a third-party library (Day 64), a deeper look at all five types of inheritance (Day 65), and a focused, coded example of single inheritance (Day 66).
 More days will be added here as the challenge continues.

 <details>
 <summary><strong>📘 Click to expand — Phase 4 day-by-day breakdown</strong></summary>